-Representative is responsible for any and all fees not reimbursed by his/her insurance company, managed care organization, or any other third-party payor.
-Representative is responsible for verifying and understanding the limits of his/her coverage, as well as his/her co-payments and deductibles.
+Patient is responsible for any and all fees not reimbursed by his/her insurance company, managed care organization, or any other third-party payor.
+Patient is responsible for verifying and understanding the limits of his/her coverage, as well as his/her co-payments and deductibles.

 Therapist is not a contracted provider with any insurance company, managed care organization.
-However, should Representative have a PPO with out of network benefits, Therapist will provide Representative with a statement called a "Superbill", which Representative can submit to the third-party of his/her choice to seek reimbursement of fees already paid.
+However, if you have a PPO with out of network benefits, therapist will provide you with a monthly "Superbill" you can submit to your insurance company.
+The amount of reimbursement and the amount of any copayments or deductible depends on the requirements of your specific insurance plan.
 The "Superbill" is not a bill, it will have one column with the amount paid and one column with the amount charged.
 This is sent out at the end of the month and typically takes 5-7 business days to be sent out.

-Representative should be aware that insurance plans generally limit coverage to certain diagnosable mental conditions.
-Representative should also be aware that they are responsible for verifying and understanding the limits of your insurance coverage.
+You should be aware that insurance plans generally limit coverage to certain diagnosable mental conditions.
+You should also be aware that you are responsible for verifying and understanding the limits of your insurance coverage.
 Although your therapist is happy to assist your efforts to seek insurance reimbursement, we are unable to guarantee whether your insurance will provide payment for the services provided to you.
 Please discuss any questions or concerns that you may have about this with your therapist.

-If for some reason Representative finds that they are unable to continue paying for your therapy, they should inform the therapist.
-Patient's therapist will help you to consider any options that may be available to you and patient at that time.
+If for some reason you find that you are unable to continue paying for your therapy, you should inform your therapist.
+Your therapist will help you to consider any options that may be available to you at that time.